A Musical Lament For Those Who Don't Feel The Magic Of Christmas

 "Christmas," Brown says, "becomes this embodiment where we as a people project all of this expectation and hope on this one day, which is not fair.
 It's not fair of us to expect that out of the holiday season."

 It took years for Brown to turn these feelings into a song.
 And like many creative endeavors, he admits the first version was a mess.
-Brown wrote a mashup of the nativity scene and ...
+Brown wrote a mashup of the Nativity scene and ...
 Santa Claus.

 "Santa being in a holding pattern over Bethlehem," he says.
 "Like he was looking for somewhere to land a sleigh."

 It was a bit of a joke, but not what he wanted the song to be.
 The idea kept rattling around in his head.
-While the current song wasn't much, the idea of centering it around a retelling of the nativity scene had potential.
+While the current song wasn't much, the idea of centering it around a retelling of the Nativity scene had potential.

 "I knew that's where I wanted the song to be set," he says.
 "You know, in Bethlehem or in some imagined version of it."